pxc/gitbook/text/27_Finding_Issues_Git_Bisect/0_ Finding_Issues_Git_Bisect.markdown

     $ git bisect reset

-to return you to the branch you were on before and delete the temporary "bisect" branch.
+to return you to the branch you were on before and delete the temporary `bisect` branch.

-Note that the version which git-bisect checks out for you at each point is just a suggestion, and you're free to try a different version if you think it would be a good idea.
+Note that the version which `git bisect` checks out for you at each point is just a suggestion, and you're free to try a different version if you think it would be a good idea.
 For example, occasionally you may land on a commit that broke something unrelated;